OFS Credit Company, Inc. (NASDAQ:OCCIN) Plans $0.11 Dividend

-OFS Credit Company, Inc. (NASDAQ:OCCIN – Get Free Report) declared a dividend on Thursday, March 20th, investing.com reports.
-Shareholders of record on Monday, March 24th will be paid a dividend of 0.1094 per share on Monday, March 31st.
-This represents a yield of 5.5%.
-The ex-dividend date is Friday, March 21st.
+OFS Credit Company, Inc. (NASDAQ:OCCIN – Get Free Report) announced a dividend on Friday, March 21st, investing.com reports.
+Stockholders of record on Monday, March 24th will be given a dividend of 0.1094 per share on Monday, March 31st.
+This represents a dividend yield of 5.52%.
+The ex-dividend date of this dividend is Friday, March 21st.

 OFS Credit has increased its dividend payment by an average of 89.4% annually over the last three years.